yangosoft/stm32discof429/README.md

 # stm32discof429

-LCD test with opencm3 Adafruit gfx stm32f429
+LCD test with opencm3 Adafruit LCD GFX lib for STM32 DISCOVERY BOARD stm32f429 Check Makefile to put the correct path to libopencm3